 So, the Improvement series in the graphic shows how the income began to reduce my cumulative negative cash flow from January, and by December this had improved my bottom line by $202,000 [C] versus the worst case of continued unemployment, or $138,000 versus the BLS Prediction.

 Needless to say, I was happy with this result, but, at the time, I had never heard of the Barrett Group.
-So let’s apply the Barrett Group advantage to this model and see what that might have delivered.

 If we take the Barrett Group Q2 results as a baseline (a fixed period—including the effects of the pandemic and economic crisis), our clients who landed in this period landed executive jobs on average 24 weeks after signing on with the Barrett Group.
 They also derived a negotiation benefit because of the more than 100 negotiation levers we have developed over the last 30 years, however, I will ignore this factor in this case and focus only on the acceleration that our methodology typically achieves—at least for clients who follow our guidance and do the necessary work.

-[Editor’s Note: in fact this case history took place in Europe and the currency was Euros, but we do not think this makes any difference to the point we are making.]
+[Editor’s Note: in fact this case history took place in Europe and the currency was Euros.
+But we do not think this makes any difference to the point we are making.]